 - Ordinary fees.
 CORES' funding comes from the monthly fees it receives from its compulsory members (all oil and gas operators and importers in Spain, including large multinationals in the oil and gas sector, such as Repsol-YPF S.A.
-[BBB/Stable/A-2] and BP PLC [A/Negative/A-1]).
+[BBB/Positive/A-2] and BP PLC [A/Stable/A-1]).
 By law, fees are set to cover all operating, financial, and administrative costs, including debt service.
 Fees are not substantial compared with the size of oil and gas operators' Spanish business, and, importantly, failure to pay the fees in a timely manner can result in the termination of an operator's license.
-The latter constitutes a very powerful incentive to comply with timely fee payments, which we see as a super senior obligation for oil and gas operators. - Extraordinary fees.
+The latter constitutes a very powerful incentive to comply with timely fee payments, which we see as a super senior obligation for oil and gas operators.
+No operator has seen its license terminated to date due to a failure to pay CORES' fees. - Extraordinary fees.
 In the event of unforeseen circumstances that could put CORES' liquidity or solvency at risk, the government is entitled at any time--by law--to charge an extraordinary fee to the oil and gas operators.
 Only once in CORES' history has a member defaulted, and it was a minor operator and has never had the need to charge an extraordinary fee. - State financial support in potential stress scenarios.
 Spanish law does not preclude the state's granting of financial support to CORES in a potential stress scenario.